i-putu-mahendra-wijaya/20231122_teleco_churn_prediction/README.md

 ## Business / Commercial Need for Alignment with Analytics Team Prior to Retention Marketing Campaign

-PowerPoint deck for alignment with Commercial / Marketing team can be found in
+PowerPoint deck for alignment with Commercial / Marketing team can be found in the `references` folder of this Github repo

 ```
 references/Teleco Churn Prediction.pptx